HectorHHZ/DSA/README.md

 # Data Structure and Algorithm

-This course is offered by NYU Tandon school of Eningeering.
+This course is offered by NYU Tandon school of Eningeering/ the same as Design and Analysis of Algorithms I(Courant CDS), Fundamental Algorithms(Courant CDS),  Fundamental Algorithms(Courant CS).
 I took this course at 2021 Fall semester with `Liu Yong` as the instructor.
 This course has the same schedule and course materials as the MIT advanced data structure.
 I post all the course materials and exam paper to this repository.